gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/limitations.md

 ## Limitations

-## Known Issues

-Stream display via Exoplayer is not working.

 ### Potential Device ID collisions

 Since BLE scans contain only the last 4 digits of the serial number, it is possible for there to be multiple